servisys/ispconfig_setup/README.md

 # Version #
 v.3.0.5

-Added support for debian10 and php7.3
+Added support for Debian 10 Buster and php7.3

 v.3.0.4